-Local results appear for people who search for businesses and places near their location.
-They're shown in a number of places across Maps and Search.
-For example, you’ll probably see local results if you search for “Italian restaurant” from your mobile device.
-Google will try to show you the kind of nearby restaurant that you’d like to visit.
+When someone searches for a business or place near their location, they’ll find local results across Google in places like Maps and Search.
+For example, you can probably find local results if you search for “Italian restaurant” from your mobile device.
+We try to show you the kind of nearby restaurant that you’d like to visit.

-You can improve your business’s local ranking by using Google My Business.
+How to improve your local ranking on Google

-Prominence refers to how well-known a business is.
+Prominence refers to how well known a business is.
 Some places are more prominent in the offline world, and search results try to reflect this in local ranking.
-For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be prominent in local search results.
+For example, famous museums, landmark hotels, or well-known store brands are also likely to be prominent in local search results.

-Prominence is also based on information that Google has about a business from across the web (like links, articles, and directories).
-Google review count and score are factored into local search ranking: more reviews and positive ratings will probably improve a business's local ranking.
-Your position in web results is also a factor, so SEO best practices also apply to local search optimization.
+Prominence is also based on information that Google has about a business, from across the web, like links, articles, and directories.
+Google review count and review score factor into local search ranking.
+More reviews and positive ratings can improve your business' local ranking.
+Your position in web results is also a factor, so search engine optimization (SEO) best practices apply.